mooore-digital/magento2-frontools/README.md

 > This fork will only contain updates,
 > we are not adding any new features!
 >
-> This for is only to support newer versions of NodeJS
+> This fork is only to support newer versions of NodeJS

 # Magento 2 Frontools
 Set of front-end tools for Magento 2